Time-optimal problem in the space of probabilities measures: Statement of the problem

 \subsection{Properties of the value function}

-The properties of the value function in a time-optimal problem in $\mathbb{R}^d$ are well studied \cite{Bardi}.
-It is proved that the value function is lower semicontinuous and satisfies the dynamical programming principle.
-In this section, we derive the analogous properties for the examined time--optimal control in the space of probability measures.
+The properties of the value function in a time-optimal problem in $\mathbb{R}^d$ are well studied (see~\cite{Bardi,Subbotin} for a comprehensive review).
+It is known that the value function is lower semicontinuous and satisfies the dynamic programming principle.
+In this section, we derive the analogous properties for the examined time-optimal control on the space of probability measures.